DataDog/datadog-agent/docs/dev/checks/README.md

 A set of Python modules is provided capable to interact with a running Agent at a quite low level.
-These modules are built-in but only available in the embedded CPython interpreter within a running Agent and are mostly used in the `AgentCheck` base class, that exposes convenient wrappers to be used in Integrations and Custom checks code.
+These modules are built-in but only available in the embedded CPython interpreter within a running Agent and are mostly used in the `AgentCheck` base class which exposes convenient wrappers to be used in integrations and custom checks code.

 **These modules should never be used directly.**